How to Enroll in the Right Phlebotomy School

-Where are Phlebotomists Employed?
+Where do Phlebotomists Practice?

-Phlebotomy Training, Licensing and Certification
+Phlebotomy Technician Training, Certification and Licensing

 - National Phlebotomy Association